-

 Our district annually completes the state LEP survey, which reports the number of EL students being served by each school.
 This information is used to determine the staffing necessary to meet the needs of EL students for each school year.

 Our district has a procedure whereby the parents or legal guardians may waive alternative language services for their child.
-However, our district informs the parents of the potential educational implications of waiving these services, and will be administered the WIDA ACCESS annually until gaining a proficient score.
+However, our district informs the parents of the potential educational implications of waiving these services, and will be administered the ELPA annually until gaining a proficient score.
 (See Assessment of English Language Proficiency.)

-Students who are no longer eligible because of proficiency in English (coded F or G), or those who never qualified for EL status, must be reported to the state department of education as Non-English Language Background (NELB) on the annual data collection survey.
+Students who are no longer eligible because of proficiency in English (coded F), or those who never qualified for EL status, must be reported to the state department of education as Non-English Language Background (NELB) on the annual data collection survey.
 Grades, academic progress in English and content areas, retention rates, drop-out rates, participation in other programs, graduation rates, and performance on state assessments are all monitored and/or reported